 Hair Stylist Career Profile and Salary Information

 Hair stylists perform a variety of services, such as coloring and cutting hair.
 They also recommend products and techniques that help with hair maintenance.
-While many hair stylists work in salons, employment opportunities are available in other industries.
-In addition to salary, these professionals may earn commissions.
+While many hair stylists work in salons, employment opportunities are available in other settings.
+In addition to salary, these professionals may earn commissions and tips.

 Hair Stylists Career Information